Reviewing New Order - Brotherhood (1986)

 Brotherhood is stylistically a transition album.
 It's split equally between a post-punk Side A and electronic Side B, it lies between two albums which are far more recognised by critics, and even its cover is a mixture.

 Specifically, it's a titanium-zinc alloy - deliberately minimalist and a stark difference to Low-life, which put the band members on display.
-It's not the most thrilling artwork, and stands alongside their 2013 album Lost Sirens and it's colour grid as their least captivating.
+It's not the most thrilling artwork, and stands alongside their 2013 album Lost Sirens and its colour grid as their least captivating.
 Still, it does reflect how varied this record can be at times, easily forgotten considering Technique was just round the corner.

 But the music is the most important, and this time there are more than eight songs to enjoy.
 The first is Paradise, a catchy number driven by Morris' metronomic drumming and Sumner's swooning vocals.
 It's love song with cryptic lyrics towards a Jolene that at times comes off as unsettling, and coupled with the music makes it sound like a darker outtake from Low-life, in the vain of This Time of Night.
 It's not the strongest opener in my opinion, lacking some much needed energy that other openers like Age of Consent had - but it's far from a let down, merely pleasant.